CovidDataProject/DataCovid19Colombia/README.md

 ## Organizations

+The organizations of which the members of our team are part are:

 Institution      | Research Center    				| City, Country
 -----------------|----------------------------------|-------------------
 Universidad Konrad Lorenz | Research Center for Mathematics and Engineering | Bogotá, Colombia.